How to Answer an Interview Question About Your Most Successful Sale

 Here are more tips for responding to this type of interview question:

-- Tell a coherent story.
 What did you do?
 What challenges did you overcome?
 A good story has a beginning, middle, and end.
-It also doesn't drag on too long or introduce a lot of terminology that's specific to the company/sale.
+It also doesn't drag on too long or introduce a lot of terminologies that are specific to the company/sale.

 - My most successful sale was one where I had to take over a customer from another salesperson who suddenly had to leave the company.
 I immediately contacted the client and let them know the situation and made sure to fill them in on my background so that they would be comfortable working with me.
 I did not say anything negative about my colleague because that would reflect badly on the company.
 I also explained that I had reviewed their file and was completely up to speed on their situation to date.
 I knew that my colleague was having a difficult time getting the client to commit to the purchase of a large motorhome.
 Part of the problem was circumstantial because the client was someone who did not act in haste.
 I was able to give the customer enough time to reflect on the purchase and because I was sensitive to their needs, I was ultimately able to close the sale.